eCook Meal

 GREEN GODDESS SAUCE

 Return the pan to a medium-high heat and add drizzle of oil or another knob of butter if necessary.
-When hot, fry the grated garlic for about a minute until fragrant, shifting constantly.
-Stir in the White Wine and simmer for 1-2 minutes until the liquid has reduced by half.
-Mix in the cream, the basil pesto, and some Lemon juice and zest to taste.
+When hot, fry the grated Garlic for about a minute until fragrant, shifting constantly.
+Stir in the white wine and simmer for 1-2 minutes until the liquid has reduced by half.
+Mix in the cream, the basil pesto, and some lemon juice and zest to taste.
 Once combined, allow to simmer for 5-6 minutes until slightly reduced and thickened.

 FINAL TOUCHES